bepu/bepuphysics2/Documentation/QuestionsAndAnswers.md

 Take great care to ensure that every interaction with the physics simulation is reproduced in exactly the same order on each execution.
 This even includes the order of adds and removes!

 Assuming that all external interactions with the engine are deterministic, the simulation is deterministic on a single machine when one of two conditions is met:
-1. The simulation runs with only a single thread (that is, no IThreadDispatcher is provided to the time step function).
+1. The simulation runs with only a single thread (that is, no `IThreadDispatcher` is provided to the time step function).
-2. The simulation is provided multiple threads and the Simulation.Deterministic property is set to true.
+2. The simulation is provided multiple threads and the `Simulation.Deterministic` property is set to true.

-The Deterministic property defaults to false.
+The `Deterministic` property defaults to false.
 Ensuring determinism has a slight performance impact.
-It should be trivial for most simulations, but large and extremely chaotic simulations may take a few hundred microseconds more per frame.
+It should be trivial for most simulations, but large and extremely chaotic simulations may take a noticeable hit.

 ### What do I do if I want determinism across different computers?